 Cahokia Mounds is just a short drive from downtown St. Louis, Missouri, and it’s well worth a visit if you’re in the area.
 The site includes more than 80 mounds built by the Mississippian people between 1050 and 1250 AD.

-The largest of these mounds is Monks Mound, which is the size of three football fields and taller than a 10-story building.
-You can climb to the top of Monks Mound for a stunning view of the site.
+The largest of these mounds is the Monks Mound, which is the size of three football fields and taller than a 10-story building.
+You can climb to the top of the Monks Mound for a stunning view of the site.

 There’s also a museum on-site that provides visitors with an overview of the Mississippian people and their way of life.
-The museum is small but well done, and it’s definitely worth a visit if you’re interested in learning more about this fascinating culture.
+The museum is small but well done, and it’s worth a visit if you’re interested in learning more about this fascinating culture.

-- What are Cahokia Mounds?
+- What is Cahokia Mounds?

 - How big are the Cahokia Mounds?

 - How many mounds are at the Cahokia Mounds site?

 - What is the Cahokia Mounds State Historic Site?